nikolarss0n/PlaywrightVisionAI/README.md

-# Playwright AI Overlay
+# Playwright Vision AI

 An open-source tool that transforms Playwright test debugging with AI-powered visual analysis.

 ## What It Is

-Playwright AI Overlay captures screenshots, HTML, and error details when tests fail, then uses Gemini 1.5 to visually analyze what went wrong and suggest fixes.
+Playwright AI Overlay captures screenshots, HTML, and error details when tests fail, then uses AI models to visually analyze what went wrong and suggest fixes.

 ## Key Features